Louis B. Kimmelman

 - Counsel for a European life sciences company in the acquisition of a life sciences company in the United States and in the arbitrations and litigations that followed.

-- Lead counsel for the International Court of Arbitration of the International Chamber of Commerce (ICC) in a lawsuit brought by a party to an ICC arbitration.
+- Lead counsel for the International Court of Arbitration of the ICC in a lawsuit brought by a party to an ICC arbitration.
 We successfully obtained a dismissal of this case based on the ICC Rules of Arbitration.

 - Lead counsel for Bank of America in a joint venture dispute pending in federal court in New York in connection with a project in Mexico.
 This dispute was resolved after mediation.